 How is HIV treated?

-There are now over 15 different anti-HIV drugs available for children compared to just one in 1991.
+There are now more than 30 medications in six drug classes available to treat HIV.
+Some are not licensed for or they are not well tolerated by children.
+Each class of drug attacks HIV in a different way.
+Of these, there are over 15 different anti-HIV drugs available for children compared to just one in 1991, and new medications continue to be developed.
 Used in combination, these drugs are highly effective.
 They work by keeping the HIV under control at very low levels in the body, which allows the immune system to recover.
 Although these medicines control the HIV virus, they do not cure the infection.

 Emotional and social support

 Of course, there are also many emotional and social implications of an HIV diagnosis.
 The stigma associated with HIV is still evident.
-Here at Great Ormond Street Hospital NHS Children’s Trust (GOSH), we run a large family clinic where healthcare professionals offer medical, psychosocial and other support to children and their families.
+Here at GOSH, we run a multidisciplinary clinic where healthcare professionals offer medical, psychosocial and other support to children, young people and their families.